 DOES THE LETTER OF JAMES SUPPORT THE TRINITY?

 “James, a servant of God and of the Lord Jesus Christ” (James 1:1 NIV).
 James identifies himself as serving two distinct personages, namely Almighty God and Jesus Christ.
 These two are not mysteriously merged together, as Trinitarians assert.
 Their distinctive separateness is maintained.
 Notable by absence are references to the Trinity and the holy Spirit.
-If these are real, why isn’t James serving them?—The Trinity, of course, is fictional, which is why James isn’t serving the Trinity.
+If these are real, why isn’t James serving them?—Perhaps because the Trinity is fictional.
 He’s not serving the holy Spirit because it is not a person, even though it is real.
 “The holy Spirit” is called “it” at John 1:32 (ESV); 14:17 (NAB, REB), Acts 2:33; 8:16; 11:15 NAB, and Romans 8:16,26,27 (NAB;REB).
 Persons are not called “it”.
-The holy Spirit is God’s “power” (Acts 1:8).
+The holy Spirit is God’s “power” (Acts 1:8), not a person.

 “God cannot be tempted by evil” (James 1:13 NIV).
 This scripture itself proves that Jesus cannot be Almighty God, because “Jesus the Son of God . . . high priest . . . has been tempted in every way, just as we are—-yet he did not sin” (Hebrews 4:14,15 NIV).
 The scriptures are crystal clear—-God cannot be tempted, yet Jesus was tempted in every way, thus proving that Jesus cannot be Almighty God.